 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 2 Assessments, observations, and discussions with pupils suggest a reduction in phonetical awareness.
 Disadvantaged pupils generally have greater difficulties with phonics than their peers.
-This negatively impacts their development as readers.
-3 Assessments, observations, and discussions with staff indicate that reading attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
+This negatively impacts their development as readers, although there has been a significantly marked improvement last year due to implementation strategies.
+3 Assessments, observations, and discussions with pupils and staff indicate that disadvantaged pupils have greater reading difficulty than their peers and that attainment among disadvantaged pupils is below that of non-disadvantaged pupils.
 Data analysis includes those which are SEN pupils.
 4 Assessments, observations, and discussions with staff indicate that the process of writing has been negatively affected; a picture which is supported both locally and nationally.
-Our observations show that our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
-This is more evident in KS2.
-There has also been a marked impact on the overall attainment of pupils in Y2.
-5 Assessments and observations indicate that math's' attainment among our disadvantaged pupils is below that of non-disadvantaged.
+This is most notably evident in KS2.
+5 Assessments and observations indicate that maths attainment among our disadvantaged pupils is below that of non-disadvantaged.
 This is most evident in KS2.
 There has also been a marked impact on the overall attainment of pupils in Y2.
 6 Our assessments, observations and discussions with pupils and families have identified social and emotional issues for many, and a lack of enrichment opportunities during school closure.
-These challenges particularly affect disadvantaged pupils, including their attainment.
-Teacher and parental requests for additional support have increased due to the pandemic which includes support for social and emotional needs.
+These challenges particularly affect disad- vantaged pupils, including their attainment.

+Teacher and parental requests for additional support have increased due to the pandemic and increased rising costs of living which includes support for social and emotional needs.
 These findings are supported by National Studies.
-7 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
+7 Our attendance data over the last 3 years indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils; although there has been significant improvement in this area it remains a challenge.
 Our assessments and observations indicate that absenteeism has a negative impact on both disadvantaged pupils' progress and attainment.